davidgilbertson/react-recollect/README.md

 ## API

-`react-recollect` exports one object and two functions.
+All you need to use `react-recollect` is one object and one function.

 ### The `store` object